Canadian Immigration Update: Immigration Levels Plan 2021-2023

 Immigration Levels Plan is probably the most important immigration announcement made every year.
-This announcement is important as it outlines the number of immigrants Canada Government will be targeting at welcoming over the years.
-These immigrants who will be coming into Canada are further categorised: economic; family; refugee; humanitarian & compassionate grounds.
+This announcement is important as it outlines the number of immigrants the Canada Government will be targeting at welcoming over the years.
+These immigrants who will be coming into Canada have further categorized: economic; family; refugee; humanitarian & compassionate grounds.
 Canada in 2019 achieved the highest level of permanent resident admissions with 341,180 new immigrants.

 Economic immigration class is the largest source of new permanent residents, approximating to 58% in 2019.
 Family reunification of Canadian Citizens or permanent residents can be sponsored to Canada, provided the sponsor accepts the financial responsibility of the individual for a period of time.

-From a case to case basis permanent residency may be granted based on humanitarian and compassionate grounds.
+From a case-to-case basis permanent residency may be granted based on humanitarian and compassionate grounds.
 The same can also be granted on certain public policy considerations under exceptional circumstances.
-IRCC each year also facilitates the intake of a targeted number of permanent residents under the refugee resettlement category.
+ICCRC each year also facilitates the intake of a targeted number of permanent residents under the refugee resettlement category.